Eleven courses are required for the General Anthropology Major, including:

 - BC 3872 Senior Thesis Seminar II

-- Five electives in the major, only one of which may be a further introductory class.
+- Six electives in the major, only one of which may be a further introductory class.

-- Three electives must be 3000 level or higher and must be taken at Barnard or Columbia.
+- Four electives must be 3000 level or higher and must be taken at Barnard or Columbia.

 Funding for Senior Thesis Research:

 Fieldwork Research Grant in Anthropology: The Department of Anthropology awards funds for senior thesis research to be carried out in the summer between the junior and senior year.
 Students who wish to apply should develop ideas with their major advisor.
 The application procedure can be downloaded here.
-Funds for Senior Thesis Research Applications are due April 1 2014.
+Funds for Senior Thesis Research Applications are due Monday, April 22, 2019.
 Click here for file download.
-Fieldwork Research Grant (Updated 3/2015)

 Tow Foundation Travel Fellowship: Barnard rising seniors seeking funding for travel expenses related to research for their senior essay should contact the Junior Class Dean in the fall of junior year about the Tow Travel Fellowship.
 Candidates must apply to the Committee on Honors (CoH) before March 1st of the junior year to request support for travel that will take place during the summer between the junior and senior years.
 Starting in 2002 the Tow Foundation has donated $25,000 each year to support senior research-related travel.
 Individual awards have ranged between $1,000 and $3,500.